-Edison Film Hub is the latest edition to the Prague alternative scene but definitely deserves its place in the list of the best cinemas.
-Opened in June last year, the cinema is located on a quiet little square, close to Wenceslas Square and a few minutes away from the main railway station.
+Edison Film Hub is the latest edition to the Prague alternative scene but definitely deserves its place on the list of the best cinemas.
+Opened in June 2019, the cinema is located on a quiet little square, close to Wenceslas Square and a few minutes away from the main railway station.

-Located in a modern building, Edison Film Hub is a member of the Film Europe distribution network and is therefore a great place to discover movies from the far corners of Europe, sometimes with discussions and Q&As organized after the screenings.
-It also features a bar/cafe to have a drink and/or a great piece of cake before or after the screening.
+Located in a modern building, Edison Film Hub is a member of the Film Europe distribution network and is a great place to discover movies from the far corners of Europe, sometimes with discussions and Q&As organized after the screenings.
+It also features a bar/cafe to have a drink and a yummy piece of cake before or after the screening.